zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 ## Maintaining calendar synchronization

-- To rematch users between Google and Microsoft, disable sync for the current Microsoft users using the **More Actions** menu on the Users page in the admin app.
+- To rematch users between Google and Microsoft, disable sync for the current Microsoft users using the **More Actions** menu on the Users page in the Admin app.
-- When new users are added to Google Workspace or Microsoft 365, set up their sync from the admin app home page using the Setup Calendar Synchronization Wizard.
+- When new users are added to Google Workspace or Microsoft 365, set up their sync from the Admin app home page using the Setup Calendar Synchronization Wizard.
 - Be sure newly added users have a license assigned to them.
 - To turn off calendar sync for a specific user, go into the overflow menu for that user and swelect **Turn off Google sync**.